Uncategorized

 What is community management software?

-A community management software such as SuperConnectr is a digital platform that allows you toincrease interaction, distribute content, organise events and engage members of a network or a professional or association community.
+A community management software such as SuperConnectr is a digital platform that allows you toincrease interaction, distribute content, organise events and engage members of a network or a professional community.

 Unlike a community management softwareIt's all about bringing the community to life on a daily basis: sharing, interacting, making connections, emotions.
 It must offer a fluid, intuitive and personalised user experience.